KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/book/ws2-functions/2function.md

    numberOfClicks = numberOfClicks + 1;
    ```
    {% hint style='info' %}
-We are adding 1 to `numberOfClicks` variables and setting the result back to `numberOfClicks`.
+We are adding 1 to `numberOfClicks` variable and setting the result back to `numberOfClicks`.

 There are other ways to assign an increment to the `numberOfClicks` variable.
 You could have also written:
 ```js